Difference between Nominal GDP vs Real GDP

 Real GDP= Nominal GDP/GDP deflator

 India’s GDP at current prices or Nominal GDP for the year 2017-18 was Rs 167.73 lakh crore while GDP at 2011-12 constant prices or Real GDP during the same period was Rs 130.11 lakh crore.
 To compute real GDP, 2011-12 was taken as the base year and calculation was done by multiplying the quantities of goods/services produced during 2017-18 with the prices of those goods/services prevalent in 2011-12.
 While the yearly nominal GDP growth rate was 10%, it included inflation during the fiscal year 2017-18.
-Real GDP growth of 6.7% in 2017-18 fiscal year represents quantitative growth of economic goods/services over 2016-17.
+Real GDP growth of 6.7% in the 2017-18 fiscal year represents the quantitative growth of economic goods/services over 2016-17.
 Let us take a detailed look at the Nominal GDP vs Real GDP with infographics and key differences.

 Nominal GDP vs Real GDP Infographics

 Below is the top 8 difference between Nominal GDP vs Real GDP

 Key Differences between Nominal GDP vs Real GDP

 Both Nominal GDP vs Real GDP are popular choices in the market; let us discuss some of the major Differences Between Nominal GDP vs Real GDP:

 - Nominal GDP represents the current market price value of economic output produced during the specified time period within a country while real GDP represents the total economic output produced during the time period within the country valued at a pre-determined base market price.

 - Nominal GDP does not take inflation/deflation of the country during the specified time period into consideration while real GDP adjusts for price changes in the country during the specified time period.